bricksdont/WMT19RefDA/README.md

 ### Who can be an annotator?

-The reference-based evaluation campaign is curently run for the following target languages: CS, FR, DE, EN. **To participate in this evaluation, you need to be proficient in one of those languages.**
+The reference-based evaluation campaign is currently run for the following target languages: CS, FR, DE, EN. **To participate in this evaluation, you need to be proficient in one of those languages.**

 ### How are accounts distributed?